Glass escalator: Contradictions

 Christine Williams stated in her revisit to the topic of the "glass escalator" that in her original publication in 1992, she failed to address the issue of intersectionality in terms of race, sexuality, and class.
 She claimed that her original publication was based on the assumption of traditional work organizations that are now changing due to neoliberalism.
 She updated her stance on gender equality in the workplace to align with 21st century values, such as allowing the glass escalator to include how racism, homophobia, and class inequality advantage some groups of men and exclude and discriminate against others.
 Williams also stated that it might be best just to "retire" the concept of the glass escalator altogether.

 There has been evidence that in order to ride the glass escalator, transgender and gay men need to conform to heteronormative appearances and behavior.
 Williams concludes that "Only those who embody the appropriate class-based aesthetic can ride the glass escalator".

-As mentioned earlier, Michelle Budig conducted a study in 2014 that measured the extent to which men’s advantages in earnings are greater, smaller, or the same across three types of workplaces: male-dominated, female-dominated, and gender-balanced.
-She found that the male wage advantage is the same across the three domains, concluding that there is no gender “tokenism” that causes men to earn more than women in female-dominated workplaces, it is just male advantage in general that causes wage differences.
+In 2002, Michelle Budig published a study using data from the National Longitudinal Survey of Youth (NLSY) that measured the extent to which men’s advantages in earnings are greater, smaller, or the same across three types of workplaces: male-dominated, female-dominated, and gender-balanced.
+Her findings indicate that men experience advantages in both pay levels and wage growth across all job types, regardless of gender composition.
+This challenges theories suggesting that men might face disadvantages when they are tokens in female-dominated professions.
+Instead, Budig's research supports the concept of gendered organizations, where men are uniformly advantaged in earnings across various occupational contexts..

 When examining how men experience benefits compared to other groups, white men receive the most monetary benefits compared to females and non-white men.
 The glass ceiling has been found to be mostly exclusive to white men compared to other races.
 Additionally, Researcher James Maume found strong predictive power that men do benefit from a glass escalator, but men and women do not have access to the same benefits due to the concept of the glass ceiling.